catalystdao/catalyst-documentation/src/content/docs/relayer/relayer.md

 ---
 title: "Generalised Relayer"
 description: "Generalised Relayer is a reference relayer for Generalised Incentives.
-The relayer standardies communication between incentive, packet, and proof collection.
+The relayer standardises communication between incentive, packet, and proof collection.
 This allows a single implementation to relay for many different bridges."
 sidebar:
   order: 1
 ---